kayleighayoung/kayleighayoung/README.md

+## Welcome!

+### About Me

+Hi there.
+My name is Kayleigh Young and I'm a senior at Allegheny College.
+I'm an Integrative Informatics major with a focus in art and media, and a Psychology and Communication Arts double minor.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kayleighayoung/kayleighyoung/edit/main/README.md) to maintain and preview the content for your website in Markdown files.